 During the procession of the solitude of Mary, Christians walk together with the Mother of God who goes to meet her Son, with the savior already risen in life and hope.
 Therefore, the procession of the Solitude of Mary does not mean mourning, it is a procession of hope and joy for the preparation of the Easter feast, passing from bodily death to life in the spirit.

 The route goes through the streets Junín (Plaza de San Marcos), Montúfar, Chile, Av.
 Pichincha, Inclana, Silva, Texeira, Jijón and Junín.

 13. PONTIFICAL MASS OF THE RESURECTION OF CHRIST

-On this day, regular religious ceremonies are restored.
-Easter has ended.
+On this day, also known as Easter, regular religious ceremonies are reestablished.
+Holy Week has ended “Jesus Risen”.